 With that knowledge, ask yourself:

 - What kind of content (articles, video, etc.) gets the most links and social shares with your target audience?

 - Does your target audience prefer more on-the-nose content that relates directly to the products/service you offer, or do they prefer something else?

 - How (and how often) does your target audience consume/share this content?

 Now that you understand their content and how well it resonates, you can create your own content that blows theirs out of the water!
-You might also follow this great advice on conducting a competitive communication audit, which ensures your positioning and messaging is both relevant and differentiated in the market!
+You might also follow this great advice on conducting a competitive communication audit, which ensures your positioning and messaging are both relevant and differentiated in the market!